orhanobut/logger/README.md

 ```

 ### Settings (optional)
-Change the settings with initialize.
-This should be called in application class
+Change the settings with init.
+This should be called only once.
+Best place would be in application class
 ```java
 Logger
    .init(YOUR_TAG)     // default tag : PRETTYLOGGER
    .setMethodCount(3)  // default 2
    .hideThreadInfo();  // default it is shown
 ```
-### More logs
+### More log samples
 ```java
 Logger.d("hello");
 Logger.e(exception);